Jeff Vinik - Chairman

 Jeff Gooch - Vice President, Football Operations

-Jeff Gooch enters his fourth season as Vice President of Football operations with the Tampa Bay Storm.
+Jeff Gooch enters his seventh season as Vice President of Football operations with the Tampa Bay Storm.
 He joined the Storm in April of 2011.
 Gooch is responsible for overseeing the day to day operations of the club, including, but not limited to, managing players and personnel, team finances and budgets, travel plans and football operations staff.

-Gooch coame to the Storm following a stint with the Jacksonville Jaguars of the NFL as their BLESTO scout.
+Gooch came to the Storm following a stint with the Jacksonville Jaguars of the NFL as the team’s BLESTO scout.
 His duties with the Jaguars included scouting college football programs and their athletes across the southeast for draft purposes.
 Prior to joining the Jaguars scouting personnel, Gooch interned with the Jaguars scouting staff for two seasons.

 Gooch played 10 seasons as a linebacker in the National Football League for the Tampa Bay Buccaneers (1996-2001, 2004-05) and Detroit Lions (2002-03).
-He began his NFL career as an undrafted rookie free agent with the Buccaneers in 1996 and was teammates with Storm President Derrick Brooks and defensive backs coach Donnie Abraham.
+He began his NFL career as an undrafted rookie free agent with the Buccaneers in 1996 and was teammates with Storm President Derrick Brooks.
 During his career he recorded 282 tackles, two sacks, and one interception in 137 games.
 Gooch was named the Yale Lary Award winner as the Detroit Lions special teams MVP in 2002.

 Gooch attended Austin Peay University, where he played from 1992-95 and graduated with a degree in business administration.
 Gooch recently finished work on his master’s in business administration with the University of Phoenix.
 He was born to Georgia and Billy Gooch on October 31, 1974 in Nashville, Tennessee.
 Jeff attended John Overton H.S.
 (Nashville, TN) where in addition to playing football, he ran track and field.
 Gooch and his wife, Tonya, have a son, Dorien (12) and live in the Tampa Bay area.